darwin-xu/NutriVision/README.md

 # NutriVision

 A lightweight prototype for food image recognition and nutrition analysis.
-This repository contains a Node.js server, simple front-end pages, sample images, and Arduino/hardware code to collect images/weights.
+This repository contains a Node.js server, simple front-end pages, sample images, and device code to collect images/weights.

 ## Key components